-The Newburyport Open Space Committee continues to work with the city's Water Division to protect other lands important to the drinking water supply and quality, consistent with the 2002 Water Works Master Plan, which recommends that the "city should protect sensitive parcels of land through purchase, easement, conservation restrictions other protective mechanisms."
+The Newburyport Open Space Committee continues to work with the citv's Water Division to protect other lands important to the drinking water supply and quality, consistent with the 2002 Water Works Master Plan, which recommends that the "city should protect Newburyport Multi-Hazard Mitigation Plan 2022 29 sensitive parcels of land through purchase, easement, conservation restrictions and other protective mechanisms."
 Moreover, a water supply yield/estimate performed in 2017 showed adequate water supply for anticipated needs through 2040.

-Water supply was а top concern Newburyport stakeholders as future sea level rise and more intense storms increase the vulnerability of these resources.
+Water supply was a top concern of Newburyport stakeholders as future sea level rise and more intense storms increase the vulnerability of these resources.
 The public water supply is vulnerable and requires action to avoid being compromised by river flooding or an extreme weather event.
 The Lower